TheOtherRealMesteven/Lab-Book/Week 4 - Lab D.md

 #### Question 4
 - 🤔 Recap on pointer variable and memory locations (`*p` and `&a`)
 #### Question 5
+- 🤔 Recap on variable memory locations being different to code.
 #### Question 6
+#### Question 7

 ## Lab Task Submission
 *The tasks assigned to be reviewed for the weeks lab has been completed below.*